clarissalabrum/math4610-1/syllabus/md/syllabus.md

 Textbook Link:  [https://jvkoebbe.github.io/math4610/](
     https://jvkoebbe.github.io/math4610/)

-The materials are available to any person who is interested in learning about computational mathematics.
-There are a number of textbooks and other materials that might be useful in working through the materials Github available at the link given above.
+The materials are available to any student or person interested in learning about computational mathematics.
+There are a number of textbooks and other materials that might be useful in working through the algorithms and also the computational resources, like Github.
+References and links to these resources will be made available at the link given above.
 Note that the materials at the link above are governed by a Creative Commons License.
 This license allows free use of the materials for noncommercial purposes.
-This includes any derivative works from the materials at the given site.
+This includes any derivative works from the materials at the Github site.

 <hr>